jbadson/render_controller/README.md

 ## Installation
-### Backend Service Setup
-#### Requirements
-* Linux or MacOS
-* Python 3.6+
-* Pip for Python 3

-#### System Prerequisites
+### Prerequisites
-##### SSH
+#### SSH
 Render controller uses SSH to communicate with render nodes.
 You must configure your render nodes with SSH keys so that the server is able to log in without a password.
-If you use an SSH config file to define your hostnames and connection properties, you should ensure the hostnames match the ones in the Render controller config file.
+The hostnames in the `rendercontroller.conf` file must match the SSH hostnames.
+If you need to configure the SSH user, key file, etc., use a ~/.ssh/config file for the user running the server process.
 If you are attempting to access nodes outside of your local network, you may also need to configure firewall rules to allow incoming SSH connections from the server.
 It's not a bad idea to create a new user specifically for this purpose, and you can restrict its permissions to only what is necessary to start and kill render processes.

-##### Shared Filesystem
+#### Shared Filesystem
-The server also expects the render project files to be located in the same location on every node.
-The server has no file handling capabilities of its own, so it is assumed that you will use some kind of shared storage that is mounted in the same location on every node and on the server.
+The server also expects the render project files to be found in the same location on every node.
+The server has no file handling capabilities of its own, so it is assumed that you will use some kind of shared storage that is mounted at the same place on every node and on the server.
 Although shared storage is not strictly required, if you choose not to use it you will have to manually place project files on each node and retrieve the rendered frames when they're done.
-The file browser in the web UI also accesses the local filesystem on the *server*, not the user's local machine, so you will have to synchronize that as well.
+The file browser in the web UI also accesses the local filesystem on the *server*, not the user's local machine (see below), so you will have to synchronize that as well.
 It is far easier to just use a shared filesystem of some kind.
-Since we're already using SSH for the render processes, SSHFS is a simple and effection option, but any network filesystem will do.
+Since we're already using SSH for the render processes, SSHFS is a simple and effective option, but any network filesystem will do.

+### Backend Service Setup
+#### Requirements
+* Linux or MacOS
+* Python 3.6+
+* Pip for Python 3

 #### Python Dependencies
 * pyyaml
-* pytest (only required if you intend to run unit tests)
+* pytest (only if you want to run unit tests)

 #### Installation

+> __WARNING: Do not expose the REST API to the public internet.
+There are no provisions for access control or authentication, and the security model assumes it is accessible only from trusted networks.__

 1. Install Dependencies
     * RHEL/CentOS 7: `yum install python36 python36-pip`
     * MacOS: `brew install python` or use the official installer from python.org.
 1. Download and build the latest version
     * `git clone https://github.com/jbadson/render_controller.git`
     * `cd render_controller/python && pip3 setup.py sdist`
+    * Note: The `master` branch always represents the latest stable version, and may include hotfixes that haven't yet been rolled into a minor release.
+If you prefer to pin to a specific release version, check out the corresponding `release/##` branch instead.
 1. Install with pip
     * `pip3 install dist/rendercontroller-{version}.tar.gz`
 1. Create the work directory and log file.